TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 At this point, we can attempt a Spray Attack with this usernames.

-It may seem silly, but it is quite typical for a company user to use their nickname as a password.
+While it may seem naive, it's not uncommon for corporate users to use their usernames as passwords.

 To perform this attack, we will run `netexec` using the `--continue-on-success` flag.
 By this way, the program will continue running including after a valid match.